hayato-m126/launch_exit_status/README.md

 Therefore, the purpose is to clarify whether the exit status becomes 1 due to a problem in the launch specification or whether it is an autoware-specific problem.

+## Solution

+The following questions remain, but for now, a workaround is to use [ShutdownOnce](https://github.com/tier4/scenario_simulator_v2/blob/ master/test_runner/scenario_test_runner/scenario_test_runner/shutdown_once.py), a modification of launch.actions.Shutdown.

 ## Conclusions and questions

 This section summarises what has been clarified in the subsequent verification and the questions that have been confirmed in the event